elliotjoejordan/Computer-Vision/README.txt

 Multiple SVMs are included, and can be changed by altering the parameter in the params.py file.

 The training data set has been omitted due to size constraints.

+The files provided combine the work of Professor Toby Breckon with additional code from Elliot Jordan to create a HOG detector simulation.